A Lot or a Little?

 Parents Need to Know

 Parents need to know that Maira Kalman's Thomas Jefferson: Life, Liberty and the Pursuit of Everything is remarkable for its bold and colorful illustrations and unflinching look at Jefferson's life.
-Unlike a sanitized elementary-school textbook, Kalman's engaging picture book offers a fuller picture -- including Jefferson's relationship and alleged offspring with his slave Sally Hemmings, one of about 150 slaves he owned despite having said of slavery, "This abomination must end."
+Unlike a sanitized elementary-school textbook, Kalman's engaging picture book offers a fuller picture -- including Jefferson's relationship and offspring with Sally Hemmings, who was one of about 150 people he enslaved despite having said of slavery, "This abomination must end."

-THOMAS JEFFERSON: LIFE, LIBERTY AND THE PURSUIT OF EVERYTHING is a lively, fascinating account of the great man's life and accomplishments that's packed with fun facts and poignant asides by author-illustrator Maira Kalman.
-Readers can feel her excitement as she presents amusing details and sense her confusion and sorrow as she wonders how Jefferson could have owned slaves when he decried slavery.
+This is a lively, fascinating account of the great man's life and accomplishments that's packed with fun facts and poignant asides by author-illustrator Maira Kalman.
+Readers can feel her excitement as she presents amusing details and sense her confusion and sorrow as she wonders how Jefferson could have enslaved people when he decried slavery.
 "The monumental man had monumental flaws," she writes.